Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

-\begin{proof} Without loss of generality, we assume that in the intermediate configuration the robots representing the unnegated arm segment are connected to the respective bridges.
-We use the labels shown in \cref{fig:variable-gadget-names}.
-We argue that the following properties hold after the first transformation. \begin{itemize} \item At least one robot of the unnegated arm segment ($p_1, \dots, p_\ell$) moved up. \item Robot $A_i$ moved left. \item Robot $R_i$ moved up. \end{itemize} Assume for the sake of contradiction that no robot of the unnegated arm segment moved up.
-Because the top two bridge robots moved horizontally (by applying \cref{obs:target-neighborhood}), every movement of the bridge's bottommost robot would not yield a connection to the arm segment.
+Assume for the sake of contradiction that no robot of the unnegated arm segment moved up.
+Because the top two bridge robots moved horizontally (by applying \cref{obs:target-neighborhood}), every movement of the bridge's bottommost robot would not yield a connection to the arm~segment.

 The robot $A_i$ has two possible target positions, namely $B_i$ and $C_i$.
 Assume that $A_i$ moved down.
 Then, $X_i$ has the unique target position $Y_i$, so it moved left---thus, it is isolated in the intermediate configuration.
 Therefore, $p_1$ has also moved left.
 It follows by induction that every robot of the unnegated arm segment has moved left, which is a contradiction to the fact that at least one robot moved up.
 Thus, $A_i$ moved left.